 Watch your unit carefully so you can see how it works.
 Take notes if you wish.
 It will take from 5 to 10 minutes for your unit to come to pressure.
 You may be able to hear the water inside begin to boil.
 You’ll also see wisps of steam coming from the float valve.
 This is normal.

 The steam is what makes the float valve rise and seal.
 As you get to know your unit, you’ll know when the valve seals because you’ll hear a click or you’ll notice a distinct lack of noise because the steam is no longer coming out.
 The timer will start once your unit is at pressure.
-This doesn’t happen immediately after the float valve seals, but will begin within 1 to 2 minutes.
+This doesn’t happen immediately after the float valve

 When the cook time is over, your unit will beep to let you know it’s done.
 Carefully turn the pressure release valve to the open or venting position (some brands call it the Steam position) and allow the steam to escape.